Value DeFi (VALUE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Value DeFi Historical Price

-According to the latest data gathered on Value DeFi live price page, the current price of Value DeFi is 0.0091168USD.
-The circulating supply of Value DeFi(VALUE) is 4.73M VALUE , giving it a market capitalization of $43.14K.
+According to the latest data gathered on Value DeFi live price page, the current price of Value DeFi is 0.0093353USD.
+The circulating supply of Value DeFi(VALUE) is 4.73M VALUE , giving it a market capitalization of $44.17K.

 The Value DeFi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VALUE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.